Mark Fotheringham (Scottish footballer): Coaching career

 Tomas Oral, head coach of German side Karlsruher SC, knew Fotheringham from his time as assistant to Felix Magath at Fulham.
 He convinced him to join him at Karlsruhe and after a few days as a guest he signed as assistant coach on 1 July 2016.

 Fotheringham was appointed player-assistant manager of Scottish League Two club Cowdenbeath in 2017.
 He left Cowdenbeath in 2019 and returned to Germany, again as assistant coach of Oral at German 2nd tier club FC Ingolstadt 04.
 Ingolstadt got relegated to 3rd division, Oral and Fotheringham left the club.
 The following March, Ingolstadt being outside of the promotion spots, they took over again.
 Ingolstadt managed promotion to the 2nd tier, Oral and Fotheringham left afterwards.
 In March 2022 he became Magath's assistant coach at Bundesliga club Hertha BSC.

-On 28 September 2022, Fotheringham was appointed head coach of EFL Championship side Huddersfield Town on a contract until June 2025, the club sitting in 23rd position at the time of his appointment.On 8 February 2023, his contract at Huddersfield was terminated, with the Terriers still in relegation trouble in 22nd place.
+On 28 September 2022, Fotheringham was appointed head coach of EFL Championship side Huddersfield Town on a contract until June 2025, the club sitting in 23rd position at the time of his appointment.
+On 8 February 2023, his contract at Huddersfield was terminated, with the Terriers still in relegation trouble in 22nd place.

+On 26 March 2025, Fotheringham joined Championship side Swansea City as an assistant coach.